yab-g4u/medscop/README.md

-# 🩺 Medscope — Simulated Outbreak Response & AI-Driven Public Health System
+# 🩺 Medscope — Simulated Outbreak Response & AI-Driven Public Health System (still in builder phase)

 **Medscope** is an AI-powered simulation platform designed to **analyze and respond to real-world disease outbreaks**.
 By integrating decentralized protocols from **Masumi** and intelligent agents from **CrewAI**, Medscope enables public health institutions, NGOs, and researchers to **simulate epidemic scenarios**, **predict disease transmission**, and **optimize resource allocation** — especially for underserved communities.